Ria424/developers-animatesdk-docs/Document_object/Document85.md

 #### Returns

-The full path to the SWF file that is set in the current Publish profile.
+`string`; The full path to the SWF file that is set in the current Publish profile.

 #### Description